-The Governor appoints 7 of the 18 Board members of the RDC, six members with economic development expertise, and one representing the private sector to serve as Chair of the Board of Directors, and who shall serve at the Governor's pleasure.
-The President Pro Temp and the Speaker of the House each appoint a member from the private sector.
-In addition to the seven members appointed by the Governor and the two private sector members, the RDC by-laws dictate that the Board consist of the following nine members:
+As required by Senate Bill No. 260, the Governor, Senate President Pro Tempore, Speaker of the House, and Co-Chairs of the Joint Legislative Committee on the Capital Improvement Program serve as members of the Board of the RDC.
+The Governor appoints seven Board members - six members with economic development expertise, and one representing the private sector to serve as Chair of the Board of Directors, and who shall serve at the Governor's pleasure.
+The President Pro Tempore and the Speaker of the House each appoint a member from the private sector.
+This results in 14 Board members that are appointed by the primary government.

+In addition to the members listed above, Senate Bill No. 260 and the RDC by-laws dictate that the Board consists of the following four members: